• Skip to main content

 • Royal Icing- We don't use royal icing but you can!
 Here's a link to a royal icing recipe.

 • Powdered Sugar Icing: Mix powdered sugar and milk until it's thick.
-You can dye it with food coloring and use a piping bag (or ziploc bag) to ice.
+You can dye it with food coloring and use a piping bag (or Ziploc bag) to ice.
 1 cup of powdered sugar to 1-2 tablespoons of milk.
 Add more milk until it's thick but only add a TINY bit because it gets thin quickly!

-How long do sugar cookies stay fresh? : You can store these cookies for up to a week in an airtight container at room temperature.
+How long do sugar cookies stay fresh?
+You can store these cookies for up to a week in an airtight container at room temperature.

 A cut out sugar cookie in the shape of a flower with other cookies surrounding it all topped with sprinkles

-Sugar Cookie Recipe Cut Out FAQs
+Cut Out Cookie Recipe FAQs

 What is the best thickness for cutout cookies?